TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 the device for more details.
 But basically the ROM expects an x509 signed binary image of the secondary bootloader to be provided for boot.

-- As soon as the EVM is powered ON, the ROM bootloader or RBL starts running.
+- As soon as the board is powered ON, the ROM bootloader or RBL starts running.
 The RBL is the primary bootloader.
-- Depending on which boot mode is selected on the EVM, the RBL will load the **secondary bootloader** or SBL from a boot media (OSPI flash, SD card or via UART).
+- Depending on which boot mode is selected, the RBL will load the **secondary bootloader** or SBL from a boot media (OSPI flash, SD card or via UART).
 - Rest of the booting is done by the SBL.
 - The RBL expects the image it boots (SBL in our case) to always be signed as mentioned above.
 Refer \ref TOOLS_BOOT for